-We’re looking for a special kind of witness tree: the historic trees that helped map the state of Illinois.
+We’re looking for a special kind of tree: the historic trees that helped map the state of Illinois.